 In 2010, she recorded Rachmaninov’s Rhapsody on a Theme of Paganini at the Xing Hai Concert Hall in China in 2010, under the baton of Warwick Stengaards, chief conductor of the Schlossorchester Schoenbrunn in Vienna.
 In the following year, Krishna worked with noted composer Chloe Charody, performing two seasons of the Circus-Opera The Carnival with an ensemble of prestigious circus artists and musicians at the Stonnington Jazz Festival and Melbourne Fringe Festival.
 Later in 2015, she co-presented a recital with mezzo singer Stefanie Dingnis in aid of the Nepal Earthquake Fund.

-As a natural extension of both their relationship and musical careers, Benjamin and Krishna have been performing duo recitals together since 2011.
+Benjamin and Krishna have been performing duo recitals together since 2011.
 They have given premieres to wide acclaim, and have recently performed Martin’s commissioned work 'Echoes of Ancient Voices' as part of Melba Hall's Lunch hour Concert series.
 Other performances include 3MBS' Schubert Marathon, Macedon Music Festival, and filming Schubert’s F minor Fantasy as part of a 3MBS documentary for Channel 31. in 2016, they were invited to perform with Josephine Vains (cello) and William Hennessy (violin), Mendelssohn’s Symphony No.1 for 3MBS' Mendelssohn Marathon.